arangodb/arangojs/docs/Drivers/JS/Reference/Database/README.md

 `database.useBearerAuth(token): this`

-Updates the _Database_ instance's `authorization` header to use Bearer authentication with the given authentication token, then returns itself.
+Updates the _Database_ instance's `authorization` header to use Bearer authentication with the given authentication _token_, then returns itself.

 **Arguments**